Auroxsus/Computer_Networking/README.md

 Mail Client
 ---
-The mail client can be improved by allowing the user to use gmail since it can be pretty difficult to configure gmail to use SMTPand can be very picky.
+The mail client can be improved by allowing the user to use gmail since it can be pretty difficult to configure gmail to use SMTP and can be very picky.

 Proxy Server
 ---